dotlang/language/Enhancements.md

 \* - how to define primitives?
 `type int := struct(4);`

-? - what does it mean if a field of struct starts with _? can this apply to anon-fields?
+Y - what does it mean if a field of struct starts with _? can this apply to anon-fields?
 ```
 type x := struct {